 Online & Distance Education

-BC3 Distance Education ranked No. 13 in PA by OnlineColleges.com.
+BC3 Distance Education was ranked No. 13 in PA by OnlineColleges.com in 2016!

 An online class uses the Internet, the College's Learning Management System (Blackboard), and other web-based applications for all instruction, activities, assessments, and class interaction.